 Luke's directing credits include THE COUNTRY WIFE (Southwark Playhouse - nominated for 4 Off West End Awards), BOSIE (Hope Mill Theatre), THE DROWSY CHAPERONE (Institute of Art, Barcelona), LUCKY STIFF (Lilian Baylis, Sadlers Wells), BAT BOY: THE MUSICAL (Southwark Playhouse - nominated for two Off West End Awards), CAROUSEL (Arcola Theatre - nominated for four 2014 Off West End Awards and nine 2014 Broadwayworld.com Awards), THE REVENGE OF SHERLOCK HOLMES!
 (Hoxton Hall - nominated for Best Musical Production 2013 Off West End Awards), JEKYLL AND HYDE (Union Theatre - The Stage Top highlights of 2012), Timberlake Wertenbaker’s ASH GIRL (Northbrook Theatre), A SERVANT TO TWO MASTERS (OnO Theatre – UK tour).
 Luke has adapted and directed a promenade production of ALICE IN WONDERLAND for children as well as adapting William Wycherley's THE COUNTRY WIFE for Morphic Graffiti.

 Luke has been involved with the development of new musical writing, including ONE WAY TICKET (St James Studio), Double Click (Hope Theatre - finalist in MUSICAL BOX new writing festival) and THE SUICIDE SHOP (musical adaptation of Jean Teule novel).
-He is also been involved with workshops for the new musical FEELING IN THE MOOD (Stanhope Productions).
+He has also been involved with workshops for the new musical FEELING IN THE MOOD (Stanhope Productions).

 Luke has also worked extensively as a professional performer, working in the West End, nationally and around the world.
 He trained as an Actor Musician at Rose Bruford College.
 He also tutors and directs at leading Drama colleges around the UK.

 The Telegraph ★★★★★